joel-jeremy/externalized-properties/docs/profiles.md

 # Profiles

 Externalized Properties has the concept of profiles.
 Applications typically are deployed to multiple environments and more often than not, these environment needs different configurations.
 This is where profiles can help.
-It allows applications to define different configurations per environment e.g.
+It allows applications to define different configurations per environment.

+## ✨ Profile-Specific Configurations

+Setting up configuration that are profile-specific can be done through the [ExternalizedProperties](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/ExternalizedProperties.java) builder e.g.

 ```java
 public static void main(String[] args) {